isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>A) Serve self-isolation period</b></i>

-Travellers are <b>prohibited</b> from leaving their self-isolation accommodation while waiting for the on-arrival test result (per Stage 3B).
+<p style="line-height:1.35;">Travellers are <b>prohibited</b> from leaving their self-isolation accommodation while waiting for the on-arrival test result (per Stage 3B).</p>

-Travellers who are self-isolating at their residence may do so with other household members, regardless of their vaccination status or travel history.
+<p style="line-height:1.35;">Travellers who are self-isolating at their residence may do so with other household members, regardless of their vaccination status or travel history.
 However, they should be isolated in a room, minimise contact with any household members and avoid sharing bathrooms.
-If bathroom sharing cannot be avoided, all members in the household are advised to:
+If bathroom sharing cannot be avoided, all members in the household are advised to:</p>

 <ol style="padding-left: 20px; list-style-type:lower-roman;">
-	<li style="padding-left: 20px;">Lower the lid before flushing the toilet; </li>
+	<li style="padding-left: 20px; margin-bottom:10px;">Lower the lid before flushing the toilet; </li>
-	<li style="padding-left: 20px;">Clean and disinfect contact surfaces after each use; and</li>
+	<li style="padding-left: 20px; margin-bottom:10px;">Clean and disinfect contact surfaces after each use; and</li>
-	<li style="padding-left: 20px;">Avoid using the toilet after the self-isolating individual for at least 20 minutes.</li>
+	<li style="padding-left: 20px; margin-bottom:10px;">Avoid using the toilet after the self-isolating individual for at least 20 minutes.</li>
 	</ol>